 While there is a significant amount of red tape that can make investing in a condo challenging, when done correctly, you can use a condominium unit to generate a high amount of passive income.

 What to know about condo investments

-Investors considering purchasing a condominium unit need to understand: The condominium industry is highly regulated, and may be difficult to break into as an investor.
+Investors considering purchasing a condominium unit need to understand: The condominium industry is highly regulated and may be difficult to break into as an investor.

 Depending on the building you’d like to purchase a unit in, you’ll likely have to work with a local governmental entity, a condominium management company and the building’s ownership.
-Before you even think about investing, you need to possess a thorough understanding of all the entities you’ll have to work with in order to purchase and rent out a condominium unit.
+Before you even think about investing, you need to possess a thorough understanding of all the entities you’ll have to work to purchase and rent out a condominium unit.

 In addition to the red tape associated with condo investing, it can also be more challenging for investors to secure financing for condo purchases.
 Because of this, you may be required to pay for your condominium in cash.

 It’s worth noting, condos also appreciate at a slower rate than traditional real estate investments.
-Anyone who owns a condo must also pay association fees, which can dramatically eat into your own profits and reduce your ability to earn money from your investment.
+Anyone who owns a condo must also pay association fees, which can dramatically eat into your profits and reduce your ability to earn money from your investment.

 Conducting research well in advance will spare you the inconvenience of unexpected fees and other challenges that may arise while purchasing and renting out a condo.
 Ultimately, a little extra research will help you ensure your investment is a profitable one.

 Here are the variables you need to consider